docmunch/antemodulum/README.md

 See [`Antemodulum`](./src/Antemodulum.hs) for details on the module organization.

+The modules in this package are hierarchical only for categorizing the domain of the included exports and code.
+A submodule is not exported from its parent module.
+One benefit of this is that the modules can themselves be used independently in the other modules of this package.
+A common example of this is importing one or more of the `Text` modules into other modules that define `Text`-related functionality.

 ## Extension

 The organization of `antemodulum` into themed modules makes it easy to extend